USA SOLO TRAVEL GUIDE

 KNOW BEFORE YOU GO!
 USA TRAVEL GUIDE 2023

 - USA TRAVEL PLANNING

 - USA TRAVEL ESSENTIALS

 - GUIDES, ITINERARIES & TIPS

 Like this?
 Share it with others!

 WELCOME TO THE USA!

 The USA – home of baseball, hot dogs, apple pie and Chevrolet.
-And Elvis, a great Constitution and Bill of Rights, the Statue of Liberty, the Grand Canyon, Broadway, the Liberty Bell, Route 66, Denali National Park, Disneyland, the Rock and Roll Hall of Fame, Wall Street, Hollywood, and on and on and on… In short, my home country.
+It’s also home to 24 UNESCO World Heritage sites, including the Statue of Liberty, the Grand Canyon, Yellowstone, Yosemite and Denali National Park; and, Elvis, a great Constitution and Bill of Rights, Broadway, Hollywood, the Liberty Bell, Route 66, Disneyland and Disney World, the Rock and Roll Hall of Fame, Wall Street, and on and on and on… In short, my home country.

 The official language is English, but many languages can be heard spoken in the U.S.